Did you know?

 To date well over 2 000 companies can officially boast being Proudly South African brands.
 These cover the spectrum from the food and beverage sector to entertainment, mining, airlines and even the media.
 There are no restrictions as to eligible industries − only compliance is required.

-The brand is actively involved in stimulating other initiatives, all aimed at further mobilising South African business, state organs and the public around job creation and job retention.
+The brand is actively involved in stimulating other initiatives, all aimed at further mobilizing South African business, state organs, and the public around job creation, job retention, national pride and patriotism.

 Travel tips & Planning info